 Using the HFMA-Strata L7 Cost Accounting Adoption Model

-A webinar on Tuesday, February 26, 1:30 PM – 2:30 PM CST, will be available for healthcare providers to review the structure of the L7 Cost Accounting Adoption Model and introduce the self-assessment tool.
-Best practices for developing an L7 Roadmap will also be discussed.
+Watch the webinar to review the structure of the L7 Cost Accounting Adoption Model and become familiar with the self-assessment tool.
+Hear the best practices for developing an L7 Roadmap.

 To download a copy of the model and register for the webinar, please go here.
 You can also request a complimentary Cost Accounting Adoption Assessment to help your organization determine their current level and receive recommendations on building out a strategic roadmap.